oestrich/gossip-ranvier/README.md

 The channels configuration key is set up as an object with the remote channel as the key, and the local channel as the value.

+## Adding new channels

+You can add new channels by creating more `GossipChannel` objects.
+They will automatically be detected and join the network.

+Note that remote channel names are validated before subscribing.
+They must be a single word of letters only and a maximum of 15 characters.

 [gossip]: https://gossip.haus/